Want to Go Salmon Fishing on the Great Lakes?

 History of the fishery

 Salmon in the Great Lakes started with a problem.
 Native lake trout populations had taken a severe nose dive by the mid-20th century due to vast overfishing.
 Alewives, an invasive species transported in through freighter ballast water had thrived, and by the mid-1960s, masses of dead, rotting alewives washed up on beaches.
 Something had to be done.
 Howard Tanner, the new fisheries chief for the state of Michigan, had an idea.
-He obtained coho salmon eggs with the plan to stock the and Bear Creek, which feed into Lake Michigan, with smolts.
+He obtained coho salmon eggs with the plan to stock the Platte River and Bear Creek, which feed into Lake Michigan, with smolts.
 Chinook salmon soon followed.
 The fish did well in Michigan and fared ok in Superior and Huron, although the Huron fishery has dropped off as of late.
 Lake Erie has never been able to support a strong population of salmon, due to the warmer waters, but there are some fish still there – in theory.
 Lake Ontario has a strong run of chinook and coho with fish often reaching the largest sizes of the Great Lakes due to decent forage and good management.
 There is a small population of kokanee (land-locked sockeye) salmon in Ontario, too.
 Atlantic salmon run in Huron and Ontario, but are very hard to manage, making the fishery harder to enjoy.

 The post Want to Go Salmon Fishing on the Great Lakes? appeared first on OutdoorHub.